Google Translate Button

 • Ensure the church’s teaching is doctrinally sound and practically consistent with the Gospel and the teachings of the Bible.

-• All elders are to be able to teach, but not all are gifted at teaching.
+• Be able to teach, but not all are gifted at teaching.

-• All elders are to shepherd the hearts of the flock, but not all are gifted at shepherding.
+• Shepherd the hearts of the flock, but not all are gifted at shepherding.

-• All elders are to help the church to function in an organized way, but not all are gifted with administration.
+• Help the church to function in an organized way, but not all are gifted with administration.

-• All elders are to be hospitable, but not all are gifted in the area of hospitality.
+• Be hospitable, but not all are gifted in the area of hospitality.

-• All elders are to share the Gospel, but not all are gifted as evangelists.
+• Share the Gospel, but not all are gifted as evangelists.

-• All elders are to help the Gospel spread across the world, but not all are gifted as apostles.
+• Help the Gospel spread across the world, but not all are gifted as missionaries.

-• All elders are to ensure the church is worshipping in a biblical way, but not all are musically gifted.
+• Ensure the church is worshipping in a biblical way, but not all are musically gifted.

 • What do you feel most passionate about doing as an elder?